ait-crypto/zksk_without_pairings/README.rst

    :alt: Paper on arXiv

 .. start-description-marker-do-not-remove

+This library is a fork of the Zero-Knowledge Swiss Knife, without the (non-critical) library "bplib" for pairings, which is no longer maintained and causes installation to fail on modern systems.

 Zero-Knowledge Swiss Knife: Python library for prototyping composable zero-knowledge proofs in the discrete-log setting.